-Alternative 3: Monopole Mast PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Ecological aspect (Very low-negative) Nature of impact: Due to the site location and nature of the activity, the activity is not expected to have a significant negative impact on ecological or biodiversity aspects.
-Even though the site is located within a degraded ESA1, the activity will have a very low negative impact on the ESA1 as the site is transformed from its natural state due to past development activities on the property.
+Alternative 3: Monopole Mast PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Ecological aspect (Very low-negative) Nature of impact: Due to the site location and nature of the activity, the activity is n expected to have a significant negative impact on ecological biodiversity aspects.
+Even though the site is located within degraded ESA1, the activity will have a very low negative impact of the ESA1 as the site is transformed from its natural state due to po development activities on the property.
 Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Negligible Probability of occurrence: Likely Degree to which the impact may cause irreplaceable loss of resources: Highly Unlikely Degree to which the impact can be reversed: Definite Indirect impacts: Negligible Cumulative impact prior to mitigation: Very low-negative

-Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Very low-negative Degree to which the impact can be avoided: Low (Highly Likely) Degree to which the impact can be managed: The EMPr must be enforced and monitored by the Environmental Control Officer ("ECO").
+Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Very low-negative Degree to which the impact can be avoided: Low (Highly Likely) Degree to which the impact can be managed: The EMPr must be enforced and monitored by the Environmental Control Officer ("ECO").
 The following measures should be implemented amongst others: The contractor shall restrict all his activities, materials, equipment and personnel to within the area specified/demarcated.
+No further encroachment onto the degraded ESA1 on site, construction activities to be clearly restricted to demarcated construction material must be stored in areas designated by the site agent and in a neat and orderly manner and must not damage natural vegetation.
+The contractor must ensure that all structures, equipment, materials and facilities are removed once the project has been completed.
+The construction of the ECO.
+Immediately after the demolishing of the campsite, the contractor shall restore the site to its original state, paying particular attention to its appearance relative to the general landscape.
+Construction only to take place during normal working hours.
+This will be in accordance with the National Building Regulations/SANS 10400-F:2010 i.e. between 06h00 and 18h00 on weekdays.
+Degree to which the impact can be mitigated: Low Proposed mitigation: The EMPr must be enforced and monitored by the Environmental Control Officer ("ECO").
+The following measures should be implemented amongst others: The contractor shall restrict all his activities, materials, equipment and personnel to within the area specified/demarcated.
 No further encroachment onto the degraded ESA1 on site, construction activities to be clearly restricted to demarcated construction area.
 Construction material must be stored in areas designated by the site agent and in a neat and orderly manner and must not damage natural vegetation.
 The contractor must ensure that all structures, equipment, materials and facilities used or created on site for or during construction activities are removed once the project has been completed.
 The construction site must be cleared and cleaned to the satisfaction of the ECO.
 Immediately after the demolishing of the campsite, the contractor shall restore the site to its original state, paying particular attention to its appearance relative to the general landscape.
-Construction only to take place during normal working hours.
+Construction only to take during normal working hours.
 This will be in accordance with the National Building Regulations/SANS 10400-F:2010 i.e. between 06h00 and 18h00 on weekdays.
-Implementation of the EMPr.
-Degree to which the impact can be mitigated: Low Proposed mitigation: Control Officer ("ECO").
-The following measures should be implemented amongst others: • The contractor shall restrict all his activities, materials, equipment and personnel to within the area specified/demarcated. • No further encroachment onto the degraded ESA1 on site, construction activities to be clearly restricted to demarcated construction area. • Construction material must be stored in areas designated by the site agent and in a neat and orderly manner and must not damage natural vegetation. • The contractor must ensure that all structures, equipment, materials and facilities used or created on site for or during construction activities are removed once the project has been completed.
-The construction site must be cleared and cleaned to the satisfaction of the ECO. • Immediately after the demolishing of the campsite, the contractor shall restore the site to its original state, paying particular attention to its appearance relative to the general landscape. • Construction only to take during normal working hours.
-This will be in accordance with the National Building Regulations/SANS 10400-F:2010 i.e. between 06h00 and 18h00 on weekdays.
-Pocidual impacte: Implementation of the EMPr.
-Residual impacts: Negligible Cumulative impact post mitigation: Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Negligible Very-low negative OPERATIONAL PHASE • Potential impact and risk: Due to the site location and nature of the activity, the activity is not expected to have any impacts on ecological or biodiversity aspects during the operational phase.
+Residual impacts: Implementation of the EMPr.
+Negligible Cumulative impact post mitigation: Negligible Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Very-low negative OPERATIONAL PHASE Potential impact and risk: Due to the site location and nature of the activity, the activity is not expected to have any impacts on ecological or biodiversity aspects during the operational phase.